Suzuki Alto: Second generation (1984)

 The second generation (CA71) was introduced in September 1984.
 This generation Alto echoed the design of the GM M-platform that underpinned the 1983 Suzuki Cultus.
 It continued with the F5A engine of the SS40, but also became available with turbocharged and multi-valve engines thereof, mainly in the "Works" series.
 In December 1984, a four-wheel-drive version (CC71) was added; until it arrived Suzuki had kept the four-wheel-drive version of the first generation Alto (SS41) on offer.
 Performance versions of the Alto family first appeared in September 1985, when a fuel injected and turbocharged engine with 44 PS was made available; this could also be had in combination with four-wheel-drive.
 The Alto Turbo gradually acquired more performance-related modifications until the long running Alto Works version was introduced in February 1987.
-This was the first kei car to reach the legal limit of 64 PS.
+Producing 64 PS, the Alto Works was the most powerful kei car to date and prompted the establishment of a legal limit of this output, still in effect today.
 It acquired considerable popularity, with models of it still made by Fujimi.

 A five-door body became available on the Alto in October 1985.
 This was superficially identical to that of the Fronte's, but the rear seat folded flat and it was technically speaking a commercial vehicle.
 This was the first five-door commercial of its kind in Japan, and was originally a special model introduced to celebrate the one millionth Alto produced.
 The CB model code was not used on the Alto in Japan, as it signifies the passenger car version which was still sold as a Fronte in the home market.

 In July 1986, the CA/CC71 received a rather thorough facelift.
 New wraparound headlights, a new dash and interior heralded the new available ITL rear suspension (Isolated Trailing Link), a three-link rigid setup.
 Some lower end models retained the earlier leaf sprung rigid axle; those with ITL received the CA/CC72 chassis code.
 A "Walkthrough Van" was introduced in January 1987, while at the other end of the spectrum, the personal coupé Cervo on the CA/CC72 base was introduced in 1988 with a new 547 cc F5B engine.
 In August 1987, higher spec Altos became available with a three-speed automatic rather than the two-speed unit that had been used before.